lexibank/tlopo/out/vol4/chapter7.md

-Final -u for f-z in the SES items appears to reflect vowel assimilation.
+Final _-u_ for †_-i_ in the SES items appears to reflect vowel assimilation.

 The next set shows a variety of reduplication patterns.
 Some Polynesian terms show possible contamination from English cockroach or Spanish cucaracha.